AbiNash1017/AbiNash1017/README.md

+# Hello World! 👋 I'm Abinash 🚀

+Welcome to my corner of GitHub!

+---

+### 🌟 About Me
-<h2 align="left">Hi 👋I'm Abinash <br>I am an Computer Science Grad with Masters at Passionate about exploring technology and leveraging it to solve real-world problems, I love building innovative projects and learning new tools and frameworks.</h2>
+🎓Pursuing Masters in Computer Applications at Amrita Vishwa Vidyapeetham<br>🛜 currently working on web and mobile technologies, Ml<br>👨🏻‍💻 I'm Passionate about exploring technology and leveraging it to solve real-world problems,<br>🖥️ I love building innovative projects and learning new tools and frameworks.</h2>

 ###